 The importance of this initial stage must not be underestimated, as it is the project’s foundation for success.
 This stage usually lasts from 2-10 weeks and often consists of the following elements:

-- Wireframe (a skeletal design diagram that provides a brief overview of the intended site functionality)
+- Wireframe (a skeletal design diagram that provides a brief overview of the intended site functionality): Wireframing is helpful to detail interfaces, however, it is not a mandatory step.

 Discovery is so important, we have made sure it's a primary component of our business development process.
 Without discovery, how can any agency know how long a project will take, or even more importantly, how much it will cost?
-For illustrative purposes, this video details our thoughts on how Discovery & Architecture should work:
+Any agency skipping around discovery - especially for complicated application build-outs - is doing you a disservice.

 Once the research and planning are done, the project is ready to move on to the design stage.
 A major part of this stage is the creation of mockups that are presented to the client for approval.
 The goal of this stage is to establish a look for the website that the client is happy with and to determine the functionality that the client needs.
 The design stage typically lasts from 4 to 12 weeks.
 A mockup, which is a visual representation presented to the client in order to demonstrate the website's intended look, usually includes the following items: